redhat-openstack/website/source/index.html.md

 </div>
 </div>
-[/forum/ Participate in the forum]
+[Participate in the forum /forum/]

 </div>
 </div>